vallurumk/sheffield-bioinformatics-core.github.io/training/stats-introduction-2018-10-24.md

 - Mark Dunning, Bioinformatics Core Director
 - [Alison Parton](https://sites.google.com/sheffield.ac.uk/alison-parton/home), Animal and Plant Sciences

+## Course Data

+Please download and **unzip** this zip file that contains all the data files required for the course [CourseData.zip](https://rawgit.com/sheffield-bioinformatics-core/IntroductionToStats/master/CourseData.zip)

 ## Software Requirements

 You will need an internet connection in order to run the practicals and examples